-Resources for a deeper dive
+Resources for a deeper dive: Language

 Start by checking your organization's editorial style guide for standards on inclusive language.
-Many organizations base their editorial standards on the Associated Press (AP) stylebook.
+Many organizations base their editorial standards on the Associated Press (AP) stylebook, and you can search the stylebook for "inclusive language," or other related topics.